 The best way to ensure you retain access to your HubSpot account is to set up both primary and secondary methods for your 2FA log in, and to generate backup codes.
 A combination of Google Authenticator verification and stored backup codes for recovery will give you the most secure and reliable two-factor authentication setup for your HubSpot account.

-Can I confirm that my team has set up two-factor authentication
+How do I confirm that my team has set up two-factor authentication?

 - In your HubSpot account, click the settings icon settings in the main navigation bar.